makuachteny/Higher_level_programming/python-more_data_structures/README.md

-File 10-best_score.py writes a function that returns a key with the biggest integer value
+File 11-multiply_list_map.py creates a function def roman_to_int(roman_string): that converts a Roman numeral to an integer